herochkanya/Nocturne-Flet/README.md

 ## Status & Development

-The project is currently frozen.
-Code refactoring is underway to completely transition layout rendering to PySide6.
+Project is frozen for refactoring to PySide6.
+Check out the 'Nocturne' repository on GitHub to see the PySide version.

 * **GitHub**: [GitHub Issues](https://github.com/herochkanya/MusicPlayer)
 * **Telegram**: Telegram [@This_username_is_already_taken_c](https://t.me/This_username_is_already_taken_c)